bgkillas/kalc/README.md

 --rt toggles real time printing
 --polar toggles displaying polar vectors
 --frac toggles fraction display
---prec [num] sets the precision
+--frac_iter [num] how many iterations to check for fractions --prec [num] sets the precision
 --deci [num] sets how many decimals to display, -1 for length of terminal, -2 for maximum decimal places, may need to up precision for more decimals
 --def ignores config file